TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 Using FlexForms you have all the features of TCA, so it is possible to use input fields, select lists, show options conditionally and more.

-..  versionchanged:: 12.0
+..  versionchanged:: 13.0
-    The superfluous array key `TCEforms` was removed and is not evaluated anymore.
+    The superfluous tag :xml:`TCEforms` was removed and is not evaluated anymore.
 Its sole purpose was to wrap real TCA definitions.
-The `TCEforms` tags **should** be removed upon dropping TYPO3 v11 support.
-In TYPO3 v12 there is an automatic migration that will be removed in a future version.
+The :xml:`TCEforms` tags **must** be removed upon dropping TYPO3 v11 support.

 Example use cases